wechto/paper/README.md

   :curly_loop: [Discovering Generalizable Skills via Automated Generation of Diverse Tasks](https://arxiv.org/pdf/2106.13935.pdf) :no_mouth:

   As opposed to prior work on unsupervised discovery of skills which incentivizes the skills to produce different outcomes in the same environment, our method pairs each skill with a unique task produced by a trainable task generator.
 Procedural content generation (PCG).

+:curly_loop: [Unbiased Methods for Multi-Goal RL](https://arxiv.org/pdf/2106.08863.pdf) :confused:  :+1: :droplet:

+  First, we vindicate HER by proving that it is actually unbiased in deterministic environments, such as many optimal control settings.
+Next, for stochastic environments in continuous spaces, we tackle sparse rewards by directly taking the infinitely sparse reward limit.

    ​